 24/7 Wall St. Most Tragic On Screen Moments That Will Make You Cry—As the title says, this list focuses on specific moments.

 ABA Journal The 25 Greatest Legal Movies—A panel of twelve lawyers with links to the film industry selected the 25 best legal films as well as 25 honorable mentions.
+This link is from the Internet Archive.

 ABA Journal The 25 Greatest Legal Movies—Ten years later, another panel created a new list covering a broader range of films.
 This survey also has 25 honorable mentions.
+This link is from the Internet Archive.

 African American Film Critics Association 110 Important Films About the Black Experience—Contains only twelve films made through 1960.
 Even though this is the African American Film Critics Association, many of the films reflect the Black experience in Africa or in other nations.